MachineLearningClub/This-is-what-we-are-about/README.md

-# This-is-what-we-are-about
-We are the U of T Learning Machine Learning Club and this is our GitHub home!
+Hi!
+I am the administrator for our Machine Learning Club home on git hub.